apiai.me Docs

 --output result.png

-Text-to-image (prompt only)
+Text-to-image tool (prompt only)

-curl -X POST https://apiai.me/api/process/create-image \
+curl -X POST https://apiai.me/api/process/your-tool-slug \

 -H "X-API-Key: ak_xxxx" \